CoderTobi/VirtualHereLib/README.md

 ```

 ## Note
-I am still very new to Git Hub and only do this in my freetime.
+I am still new to Git Hub and only do this in my freetime.
 Also, I am not affiliated with the makers of VirtualHere.